How to Get Into Emory Medical School

 4. Is Emory a Prestigious School?

 While Emory isn’t considered a med school giant like Harvard and Stanford, it’s still a prestigious school.
-It ranks #23 in Best Medical Schools for Research.
+It ranks as a Tier 1 medical school for research.

 5. Why Choose Emory Medical School?